My OCD Journey

 In spite of all the progress I have made throughout treatment, I still love to hate ERP.
 I still see ERP as scary.
 Even after all of these years, I do not like it.
 I look at it as if the rewards are worth it.
 I refuse to let any mental illness stop me from my future.
 I hope to continue to be an advocate and a voice in my community and field for anyone who experiences any form of mental health issues.
 The more I speak up and raise awareness, my hope is that more people will feel safe getting the help they need.

-Pedophilia OCD, Zoophilia OCD, Emotional Contamination
+Pedophilia Theme, Zoophilia OCD, Emotional Contamination

 I could not get everything clean enough.
 Someone else in my home may have touched this or that and then that.
 It was an endless and exhausting process that lasted years.
 The amount of stress that I felt cannot even be put into words.
 I was full of shame at my core.
 I had no one I could tell about this.
 I knew how strange it all was, I knew logically that it didn’t make sense and yet I FELT so deeply that if I could just get it clean enough that it would all go away.
 My life wasn’t my own.

-Health OCD, Superstition, Harm OCD
+Health OCD, Superstitious, Harm OCD

 I felt like I was a puppet and something else was controlling my mind.
 My entire life people had taught me to “trust your gut”, this played into my obsessions.
 I started engaging in magical thinking.
 I believed that certain thoughts, actions, and words could somehow manipulate the physical world.

-Pedophilia Themed OCD, Health Theme, Harm Theme
+Pedophilia Theme, Health OCD, Harm Theme

 POCD Recovery is Possible